-INRIX reports that the most traffic-congested city in the U.S. is Boston, where drivers lose an average of 164 hours a year to congestion.
-Things aren’t much better in Washington, D.C., where commuters slogged through 155 hours of congestion each year.
+INRIX reports that the most traffic-congested city in the U.S. is Boston, where drivers lose an average of 149 hours a year to congestion.
+Things aren’t much better in Chicago, where commuters slogged through 145 hours of congestion each year.

 Which U.S. cities were the worst?
-Led by Boston and D.C., the 10 most congested American cities, and the number of hours spent in traffic, were as follows:
+According to the 2019 Global Traffic Scorecard, the 10 most congested American cities, and the number of annual hours lost to congestion (read: stuck in traffic), were:

 Note that the cities were ranked not only by total hours lost to congestion but also other factors such as the cost of congestion per driver.

 For travelers, there’s a clear link between congested cities and popular tourist destinations.
 You’ll want to consider timing your sightseeing to avoid rush hour and using public transportation (or walking) instead of driving while on vacation in these cities.

 INRIX also identified America’s most congested roads, and the I-5 in Los Angeles between the I-10 and the I-605 took home this dubious honor.
 Los Angeles also claimed the number two spot, with the stretch of the 101 between the 134 and the 110.
 New York City’s Brooklyn Queens Expressway and I-95 claimed the third and fourth spot, and Atlanta’s I-85 rounded out the top five most congested U.S. roads in 2019.

 If you think Boston’s delays are bad, you might want to give Bogota and a miss.
 The Colombian capital was the most congested city in the world, with drivers sitting through a whopping 191 hours of delays a year.
 Other traffic-choked cities around the world include Rio de Janeiro, Mexico City, Istanbul, and Sao Paulo, with annual hours lost to congestion topping 150 in each.